The Best Paint for Kitchen Cabinets: Everything You Need to Know!

 You can check out the full post on how to paint cabinets with Fusion Mineral Paint in this post.
 You can also watch the video below!

-If you're ready to take on the dreaded challenge, here are some other successful kitchen cabinet painting projects to take a look at so YOU can find the best paint for your kitchen cabinets and join the success club!
+If you're ready to tackle the dreaded challenge, consider these other successful kitchen cabinet painting projects to find the best paint for your cabinets and join the success club!

-6 More Kitchen Cabinet Paint Options
+More Kitchen Cabinet Paint Options

 Benjamin Moore Advance Paint (premium quality, waterborne alkyd paint)

-Laura also used Benjamin Moore Advance Interior Paint which she chose because itโs self-leveling and is water-based, BUT it โacts like an oil-based paint.โ
+Laura also used Benjamin Moore Advance Interior Paint, which she chose because it's self-leveling and is water-based, BUT it “acts like an oil-based paint.”

 Insl-X Cabinet Coat (acrylic satin enamel paint)